My morning routine has changed considerably in the last year and a half, even two years.

 By work stuff, this time on a morning is dedicated to my little business.

-I generally have ‘to do’ list each day, which I compile on a Sunday.
+I generally have a ‘to do’ list each day, which I compile on a Sunday.
 This allows me to be more focused on what I’m doing for my 45minutes of peace and quiet, rather than what I generally do which is flitter between jobs and be/seem more busy than productive.

 Some mornings I may just read a bit.
 Or listen to podcasts.
 Or some online training.
 It’s not all writing.